mpkocher/pydantic-cli/README.md

 - Leverage `mypy` (or similar static analyzer) to enable validating/checking typesafe-ness prior to runtime
 - Load partial or complete models using JSON (these are essentially, partial or complete config or "preset" files)

 Positional arguments create friction points when combined with loading model values from a JSON file.
 More specifically, (required) positional values of the model could be supplied in the JSON and are no longer required at the command line.
+This can fundamentally change the commandline interface and create ambiguities/bugs.

 For example: